Establishment and discontinuation of courses and study programmes

 Establishment and discontinuation of a third-cycle subject

 Decisions to establish new third-cycle subjects are taken by the Faculty Board or the body delegated with the task at the faculty level.
 There are no requirements to use an external assessment group; however, there are conditions to be met for a new third-cycle programme to be established.
-These conditions are specified in Regulations for third-cycle education.
+These conditions are set out in the university-wide regulatory framework for doctoral education.

 Decisions to discontinue an existing third-cycle subject are taken by the Faculty Board.
 Before a discontinuation decision is taken, options for current doctoral students to complete their studies are to be investigated.